[Step-by-step] Python Decorators Explained with Examples for Beginners

 - The original function is called (1).

 - There is a function wrapper name specified above the function definition (2).
-This indicates, there is a function decorator assigned to the function.
+This indicates, that there is a function decorator assigned to the function.

 - The decorator function gets called.
 The program controller passes the function object as a parameter to the decorator function (3).